-The Global Innovation Search (GIS) provides innovators from around the world with an opportunity to showcase their interoperabilily solutions and gain access to customers, clients, capital and mentorship.
+The Global Innovation Search (GIS) provides innovators from around the world with an opportunity to showcase their interoperability solutions and gain access to customers, clients, capital, and mentorship.

 Eight GIS finalists will be selected to participate in the "CareTech Pitch" competition at our preeminent aging innovation conference "OPTIMIZE", held in September of 2022.
-The winners will receive great exposure, a generous prize package and a paid pilot with industry-leading companies.
+The winner will receive great exposure, a generous prize package, and a paid pilot with industry-leading companies.

 Simplify and improve the transition of care with technology.